andreasneuber/cypress-cucumber-framework/README.md

 [cypress-io/cypress#3323](https://github.com/cypress-io/cypress/issues/3323)

 Our advice is to not use the "run all" in the GUI - which would be slow once you have enough .feature files anyway.
 Running through cypress run (for CI use) works as described.

+# Reports
+Steps to create Cucumber HTML report
+- Run tests with `npm test`
+- json files in dir `cypress/cucumber-json` will be updated
+- Then run `node cucumber-html-report.js`
+- Open file `cucumber-html-report.js` in browser